Jeremy-Gitau/plant_leaf_disease_detection/README.md

 # plant_leaf_disease_detection
-deep learning project that detects and predicts plant leaf disease using CNN.
+Deep learning project that detects and predicts plant leaf disease using CNN.
+Dataset used is from the kaggle site with several classes of various species of plants